ArasLabs/3dxml-viewer/README.md

 #### Code Tree Installation

 1. Backup your code tree and store the archive in a safe place.
-2. Copy the 3dxml.html file in your local `..\3dxml-viewer\` folder
+2. Copy the `Innovator` folder in your local `..\3dxml-viewer\` folder
-3. Navigate to the root of your install directory and paste this file to `\Innovator\Client\scripts\viewers\`
+3. Paste this to the root of your install directory
 + By default your root directory is 	`C:\Program Files\Aras\Innovator`

 #### Database Installation

 1. Backup your database and store the BAK file in a safe place.
-2. Login to Aras Innovator as an administrator
-3. Navigate to Administration->File Handling->FileTypes
-4. Create a new FileType
-	+ Ext: 3dxml
-	+ Mime Type: application/octet-stream
-5. Navigate to Administration->File Handling->Viewers
-6. Create a new Viewer
-	+ Name: 3dxml
-	+ Path: `./viewers/3dxml.html`
+2. Open up the Aras Package Import tool.
+3. Enter your login credentials and click **Login**
+  * _Note: You must login as root for the package import to succeed!_
+4. Enter the package name in the TargetRelease field.
+  * Optional: Enter a description in the Description field.
+5. Enter the path to your local `..\3dxml-viewer\Import\imports.mf` file in the Manifest File field.
+6. Select all packages in the Available for Import field.
+7. Select Type = **Merge** and Mode = **Thorough Mode**.
+8. Click **Import** in the top left corner.
+9. Close the Aras Package Import tool.

 ## Contributing